thenerdery/ruby-standards/index.md

 [Paperclip](https://github.com/thoughtbot/paperclip) is our standard library for handling file uploads and should be your usual choice.
 It provides excellent support for local storage as well as storage to S3 via Fog.
 Its usage and support is well understood by most Rails developers and carries a high amount of hive-knowledge.

+[Carrierwave](https://github.com/carrierwaveuploader/carrierwave) is another choice we often use.
+It provides all the same support for storate (thanks to Fog).
+One main difference is its ability to [cache a file after uploadso it does not require uploading again after an invalid form submission](https://github.com/carrierwaveuploader/carrierwave#making-uploads-work-across-form-redisplays).

 ## Pagination

 [Kaminari](https://github.com/amatsuda/kaminari) - just use it.